-Following the Delhi gang rape case of December 2012, public safety for girls and women has been increasingly deemed a policy issue worthy of concern.
-Public spaces like schools, colleges, parks, market places etc. have been envisioned as spaces of liberation, social interaction and ideas.
-But for many girls and women, public spaces are spaces of fear, which they access while having to constantly look over their shoulders.
-The United Nation's 'Safe Cities and Safe Public Spaces' programme, which started in 2010, recognized that public places all around the world are becoming unsafe for girls and women.
-From unwanted sexual remarks to rape, they experience various forms of sexual violence in public spaces.
-It happens with them on streets, in the lanes outside their homes, at schools and workplaces, recreational spots, public transportation and even public sanitation facilities.
-This everyday violence impedes their freedom and mobility, inhibits their participation in educational and work opportunities and limits their access to political and cultural life, while negatively impacting their health and well-being.
+Public spaces like schools, colleges, parks, market places, etc. have been envisioned as spaces of liberation, social interaction and ideas, but for many girls and women, they are spaces that inspire fear, accessed by women and girls who are having to constantly look over their shoulders.

+The United Nation's 'Safe Cities and Safe Public Spaces' programme, which began in 2010, recognized that public places all around the world are becoming unsafe for girls and women.
+This includes their homes, community, workplaces, schools, recreational spots, public transportation and sanitation facilities.
+Other than negatively impacting their health and well being, experiencing different forms of violence everyday impedes their freedom and mobility, inhibits their participation in educational and work opportunities and limits their access to political and cultural life.

 Since its inception in September 2015, Martha Farrell Foundation (MFF) has been working with young boys and girls on issues of safety of girls and women in public spaces, across 27 locations in 14 states in India.

-Through our programmes, we have been collectivizing young people (between the ages of 14-22) to identify these issues in their communities, cities and villages and to find solutions to them.
-We equip them with the skills and tools to turn into leaders, who influence their homes, communities, government, police, judiciary and other institutions to join them to bring about a change.
-So far, we have collectivized nearly 22,000 youth, created more than 3,000 youth leaders and reached out to 2.9 million people.
+Through our programmes, MFF has been collectivizing young people (between the ages of 14-19) to identify issue of Gender based violence in their communities, cities and villages and to find important solutions collectively.
+The skills and tools learnt help young minds turn into leaders to bring about a change in their homes, communities, government, police, judiciary and other institutions.
+So far, MFF has collectivized nearly 22,000 youth, created more than 3,000 youth leaders.
+The KBC program believes that youth are critical stakeholders in efforts to end violence against women and girls (VAWG).
+Acting as the driving force for change, youth can use their knowledge, power and passion to enable safe spaces for all.

-We believe that youth are critical stakeholders in efforts to end violence against women and girls (VAWG).
-As current and future leaders, youth are the driving force for change, which can use their knowledge, power and passion to enable safe spaces for all.
-This International Youth Day, we pledged our support with the global call for action #SafeSpaces4Youth, for youth to come together, engage in activities related to their diverse needs and interests, participate in decisions making and freely express themselves.
+This International Youth Day, MFF pledged our support with the global call for action #SafeSpaces4Youth, for which youth came together and engaged in activities related to their diverse needs and interests.
+This encouraged the fellows to freely express themselves and participate in the decision-making process.

-We believe that #SafeSpaces4Youth is incomplete without safe spaces for young girls and women; that their vulnerability to violence and marginalization in public places prevents them from meaningfully engaging in political, social and civic matters and realizing the global vision of democratic engagement of youth across all spaces, platforms and sectors.
+We believe that #SafeSpaces4Youth is incomplete without safe spaces for young girls and women.
+The vulnerability to violence and marginalization in public places prevents women and girls from meaningfully engaging in political, social and civic matters and realizing the global vision of democratic engagement of youth across all spaces, platforms and sectors.

 To mark this day, we started our campaign 'Youth for Safety of Girls and Women'.
 In support of the global call for action, this campaign aimed to bring out how safe or unsafe public spaces are for girls and women.
-Our youth leaders conducted Participatory Safety Assessments (PSAs) in six public spaces in Panipat City in Haryana to analyse what encumbers the safety of girls and women in these spaces and how they can be made safer and more inclusive for them.
-These public spaces include market places, public parks, monuments, malls and museums.
+Youth leaders conducted Participatory Safety Assessments (PSAs) in six public spaces in Panipat City in Haryana to analyse what encumbers the safety of girls and women in these spaces.
+This was done to find how public spaces can be made safer and more inclusive for them.

-1.1 What is a Participatory Safety Assessment (PSA)?
+What is a Participatory Safety Assessment (PSA)?

 PSA is a tool that helps youth to map out safe and unsafe spaces in a locality based on lived realities and experiences of women and girls.
-The core objective of conducting PSA is to develop an appropriate strategy to reduce incidences of sexual harassment in public spaces, with knowledge, ideas and support of the local community.
+The core objective of conducting PSA is to develop an appropriate strategy from local knowledge and ideas in the community and reduce incidences of sexual harassment in public spaces.
+The process of PSA is also a very useful tool for: